 The Boat

-We will be using a 6.5m RIB with a fully electric propulsion system and two people on board.
-The boat will be coded to CE Category C and will carry two 63kWh liquid-cooled lithium-ion batteries with a 6.6 kW onboard AC charger and a fast DC charger.
+Our boat, called Electra, was a 6.5m RIB with a fully electric propulsion system and two people on board.
+The boat was built in the Netherlands and coded to CE Category C and was carrying two 63kWh liquid-cooled lithium-ion batteries with a 6.6 kW onboard AC charger and a fast DC charger.

 Charging Accessories